joeappleton18/web-dev-2022-notes/sessions/week_3/README.md

-:::tip
+:::tip  Task 8

-## Task 8 - Expanding on our Theme
+## Task 8 - Expanding on our Theme :rocket:

 Think about how we might expand on our theme so it better represents the style guide above.
 You can get as in-depth as you like here.
 For inspiration, you can consider this, huge, [theme object found in the material-ui library](https://material-ui.com/customization/default-theme/).
 Your theme will be a fraction of this size.
 However, you should always use inspiration.

 :::

-:::tip
+:::tip Task 9

 # Task 9 - Completing the Dash (if you want a challenge)